-Tamara Keeney joined the Colorado Health Institute as a Research Assistant in October 2013.
-She works on a variety of projects with a focus on behavioral health.
+Tamara Keeney served as a policy analyst until 2017.
+She joined the Colorado Health Institute as a Research Assistant in October 2013.
+She worked on a variety of projects with a focus on behavioral health.
 Tamara is also part of the communications team.

 Tamara graduated summa cum laude from Northeastern University in Boston in May 2013 with a Bachelor of Science degree in behavioral neuroscience.
 While her coursework focused on neuroscience, she became deeply involved with community service in the Greater Boston Area.